Chandima0406/Chandima0406/README.md

 ## 🚀 About Me

+- 💼 I'm a **Full-Stack Developer** specialized in **MERN Stack**
 - 🌱 I'm currently learning **OOP With Java**
 - 🎓 I'm an undergraduate at **Sabaragamuwa University of Sri Lanka**
-- 💡 Interested in frontend development, UI/UX design, and problem solving
+- 💡 Passionate about creating seamless web experiences from frontend to backend
 - 📫 How to reach me: **chandima0406sajith@gmail.com**
 - ⚡ Fun fact: **Call me as Chandima**